flypenguin/python-dagster-real-world-example/BLOG_POST.md

 > But how to specify more than one module (arrays for `module_name` don't
 > work) is being said nowhere apparently).
 > Or do you now have more than one module in a dagster project?

-So, the dagster new project docs don't tell us _anything_ about where to go next.
-I went on to read the [tutorial](https://docs.dagster.io/tutorial), which you now do _not_ have to do :) .

 Before starting, you should have at least this directory structure now: